Building a Resilient Electricity Network in the Face of Extreme Weather

 Importantly, it outlines the evolving role of Low Voltage (LV) networks and how maintaining visibility and reliability at this level is vital, particularly as customers adopt rooftop solar, battery storage, and electric vehicles.
 With greater decentralisation and customer-driven energy use, monitoring LV networks is becoming critical.

+The article appears on page 36 of the magazine.
 Read the full piece to learn how VisNet is helping Distribution Network Service Providers (DNSPs) navigate these turbulent times by enhancing network visibility, boosting reliability, and supporting the transition to a more resilient and future-ready energy grid.

 Recent News